Interoperable-data/automate-va/ERALEX/LEGISLATION.md

 ### Directives, Regulations, Decisions

-For full `eli"LegalResource`, like directives, regulations, decisions, etc:
+For full `eli:LegalResource`, like directives, regulations, decisions, etc:

 - The instances of legislation (/ERALEX dataset) are `rdf:type vp:Requirement`.
 As we declare the instances `owl:sameAs` IRI's in the ELI data, they are `eli:LegalResource` as well.
 - This allows to reuse `eli:amends`.